 Is there a need for non-technical people in the technology field?

-What roles are missing from most technology organizations?
+What role do you think are missing from most technology organization?

 Beyond the technical skills, what other skills are critical for a successful technologist?

 Basic skills like time management, project management and effective communication (written and spoken) are so critical.
 The ability to run a meeting.
 I know it sounds clichéd, but effective communication is perhaps the most important thing anybody does in any job.
 Technology is inherently confusing, and the ability to distill complex technical concepts for varying audiences is very important to any technologist.